tempelaar-team/qclab-dev/docs/index.rst

-.. qclab documentation master file, created by sphinx-quickstart on Mon Jul 15 16:14:45 2024.
+..
+QClab documentation master file, created by sphinx-quickstart on Mon Jul 15 16:14:45 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the qclab documentation!
+Welcome to the QClab documentation!
 ===================================

-**qclab** qclab (pronounced "qc" "lab") is a package for carrying out mixed quantum-classical (MQC) dynamics simulations.
+**QClab** QClab (pronounced "QC" "lab") is a package for carrying out mixed quantum-classical (MQC) dynamics simulations.
 It implements popular MQC algorithms in a manner that is agnostic to the underlying physical system and flexible to the mixed quantum-classical algorithm.
-Along with several built-in dynamics algorithms, qclab comes with a variety of physical models that can be used as starting points for exploring MQC dynamics or to implement more elaborate models.
+Along with several built-in dynamics algorithms, QClab comes with a variety of physical models that can be used as starting points for exploring MQC dynamics or to implement more elaborate models.

 Capabilities